12 Best Things To Do In Cainta, Philippines

 Source: Photo by Wikimedia Commons user Judgefloro used under CC0

-In case you wish to spend a quiet afternoon outside Cainta, one of the best places to go is Marikina River Park, which is just 20 minutes away.
+In case you wish to spend a quiet afternoon outside Cainta, I recommend visiting Marikina River Park, which is just 20 minutes away.
 The park along the famous river features trails and various recreational facilities.
 It’s a great place for your family picnic or a romantic stroll with your partner.
 A large number of community events and civic activities are held at the park.
 It is home to festivals such as Mama Mary Fluvial Parade and Festival and Marikina Christmas Festival.

 Marikina River Park